 Simple English definitions for legal terms

-Read a random definition: time-sharing
+Read a random definition: out-of-pocket expense

 The Statement and Account Clause is a part of the U.S. Constitution that says the government has to tell everyone how much money they are getting and spending.
 This is important so that people can see where their tax dollars are going and make sure everything is being done fairly.